cocolabs/timelib/README.md

 ## Technical details

-The process used to accomplish this is complex and involves bytecode manipulation using [Mixin](https://github.com/SpongePowered/Mixin).
-The technical side of things can be difficult to understand if you are not familiar with [ASM](https://asm.ow2.io/), however this is the simple version of what happens inside the mod that allows us to slow down time:
+The following section is a brief technical explanation of how TimeLib is able to slow down game time.
+It is written in hopes that some developers might find it useful when learning to work with Mixin.
+Note that the process used to accomplish this involves bytecode manipulation and as such is not recommended as a starting point for beginners to learn about Java or Forge.

 - During runtime Mixin will redirect method flow at a particular point in `MinecraftServer.run()` method and inject a callback to itself.
 The point of injection is the `while` loop that handles the server time calculation and determines when each tick should happen.
 - We then do a series of calculations and determine how much milliseconds passed this tick based on the `mspt` (milliseconds per tick) rate calculated from tick rate set by the player via game command.